-In our first episode, we feature Kristina Groves who is a four-time Olympic medalist, M. Sc. in Sustainable Energy Development graduate and repeat SkyFire customer.
+In our first episode, we feature Kristina Groves who is a four-time Olympic medalist, M. Sc. in Sustainable Energy Development graduate, and repeat SkyFire customer.
 Watch the video to learn more about her journey with us and why she chose to invest in solar.

-“The reason we wanted to install solar on this house was because we are trying to accomplish a bigger goal of just creating the most sustainable, energy efficient home we possibly could.
+“The reason we wanted to install solar on this house was that we are trying to accomplish a bigger goal of just creating the most sustainable, energy-efficient home we possibly could.
 And we are an all-electric house which is something that not a lot of houses in this part of the world are but it was a way for us to simplify all of the systems and take advantage of this solar resource that we have here in Alberta which is really quite remarkable compared to a lot of other places in the world.”

 How did you choose SkyFire as your solar provider?

 “I met Dave Kelly at a tradeshow a number of years ago.
 I just started to learn about what SkyFire did and what their company was all about.
 When we were building the house, this was something we knew we wanted to do right from the start.
 So I guess it was by association that we knew SkyFire and we knew the kind of work that they did and we wanted to take advantage, I think too of their experience.
 Like obviously, they had done a lot of projects before and weren’t just new to the industry.”

 How was your experience with SkyFire?